ahmadjaara/reading-notes12/Read-Class-2.md

 -	Refactor the code

 # What does the if __name__ == “__main__”: do?
--	A ""script"" is a Python file that’s intended to be run directly
+-	A "script" is a Python file that’s intended to be run directly
--	A ""module"" is a file containing Python definitions and statements and it imported to other file
+-	A "module" is a file containing Python definitions and statements and it imported to other file
 -	If we want not to execute the code other than function or statement; when we import the file, we use the if
 -	The if helps us not to run the code after it outside of its original file
 # Recursion